codatio/codat-docs/docs/auth-flow/overview.md

 ---
 title: "Authorization flow"
-description: "Understand Codat's authorization journey and its implementation "
+description: "Understand Codat's authorization journey and its implementation"
 ---

 Authorization is a key part of any solution built with Codat.
 Every company must authorize access to their data before you can use that data.
 A frictionless and reassuring auth flow is essential for receiving the authorization from your SMB customers.